scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** concentration, 10 minutes

-Attempt to stablize an area against magic, creating a 5x5 anti-magic field centered on a point in range you can see.
+Attempt to stabilize an area against magic, creating a 5x5 anti-magic field centered on a point in range you can see.
 Make a spellcasting roll against 2 Terrible die, on success the field is created.
 For the duration, any spell or magical effect passing through or targeted inside the field must have more successes than your spellcasting roll or else the spell has no effect.

 If a spell entering the field does not require a roll it must make one following the rules above.